JAlcocerT/JAlcocerT/content/blog/ai-helpers-aissistant.md

 {{< callout type="info" >}}
 Repos - [SpeechRater](https://github.com/JAlcocerT/streamlitspeechrater) and [StreamlitSpeech](https://github.com/JAlcocerT/Streamlit-Speech) 🔥💻
 {{< /callout >}}

+Which I will cover on a [future post](https://jalcocert.github.io/JAlcocerT/audio-to-text-tools/).

 And since OpenAI can **transcribe (Audio to Text)**...